jhuang6451/nabu_fedora/README.md

 > Re-partitioning your device wipes android's userdata, make sure all important files are backed up!!

 > [!NOTE]
-> For those who already have an esp partition with efi files, you can download `efi-files-xx.x.zip` from release and manually place needed efi files into esp partition.
+> For those who already have an esp partition and don't want it overwritten, you can download `efi-files-xx.x.zip` from release and manually place needed efi files into esp partition.

 Requirements: